mickfuzz/phd4/index.md

   layout: post
   title: Front Page
-  date: 2021-03-26
 ...

 # Welcome

 Welcome to the front page of my PhD writing repository.
 Some of my recent works are as follows.